ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 .. note::

-  ``ansys/actions/check-actions-security`` has a ``trust-ansys-actions`` option that allows using tags for ``ansys/actions``.
-With this option, only external actions need to be pinned.
+  The ``ansys/actions/check-actions-security`` action has a ``trust-ansys-actions`` option that allows you to use tags for ``ansys/actions``.
+  When this option is enabled, you only need to pin external actions.

 .. tip::

-  The `pinact`_ tool can be used to automatically pin versions of actions and reusable workflows.
+  You can use the `pinact`_ tool to automatically pin versions of actions and reusable workflows.

 **github-env**